Promenade (dance move): The promenade in contra dance

 In contra dancing, promenades are used to move a couple to the opposite side of the set.
-The gent may choose to spin the lady under his arm at the end as a flourish.
+The lead may choose to spin the follow under their arm at the end as a flourish.

 The promenade in modern western square dance

-In square dancing, and in particular modern western square dance, when a promenade is called it is understood to be a "couples promenade" involving all four couples.
-The couples assume a promenade position, each turn to the right as a unit, and walk counter-clockwise around the ring.
+In square dancing, and in particular modern western square dance, when a promenade is called it is understood to be a "couples' promenade" involving all four couples.
+The couples assume a promenade position, each turn to the right as a unit, and walk counterclockwise around the ring.
 If not specified how far to walk, they walk to the gent's home position, and then each couples turn as a unit to face into the center of the set.
 If close to home (¼ of the way or less), couples promenade a complete tour of the ring.

 The caller can also specifically say "promenade home" or "promenade all the way" (or other variations on the wording) with the same result.

 The gent might twirl the lady under his arm at the end of the move as a flourish.
 If the partners are ¼ of the ring or less away from his home position, then they promenade a full circle around to get back to his home.

 The caller may fractionalize the call by specifically requiring the dancers to promenade only ¼, ½, or ¾ of the way around the ring.

 The caller may also designate a specific couple or specific couples to promenade.

 The caller may also require the dancers to continue promenading without stopping at the home position, by calling something like "promenade – Don't stop or slow-down".
 This will be a lead-in to a new call, whereas a "promenade home" is considered the end of a square dance sequence in most cases.